-The consolidated condensed interim financial statements of the Company are presented in Canadian dollars, which is the functional currency of the Company.
+The condensed interim consolidated financial statements of the Company are presented in Canadian dollars, which is the functional currency of the Company.
 The Company trades on the TSX Venture Exchange, (TSXV - SBW) and its head office is located at Suite 860 - 625 Howe Street, Vancouver, BC, Canada V6C 2T6.